Where BSW Doctors & Nurses Actually Live in Temple, TX

 Physician mortgage loans offer 0–5% down payment with no PMI, and exclude student loans from debt-to-income calculations.
 In Temple, Extraco Banks (local, up to $750K at 0% down), First Lonestar Bank, Regions Bank, and Truist all offer physician loan programs for qualifying MD, DO, DDS, or DPM credentials.

-Deep dives into Temple's best neighborhoods and buyer resources.
+Deep dives into Temple's best neighborhoods, buyer resources, and BSW-specific intelligence.

 Relocating to Temple for BSW?
 Let's Find Your Neighborhood.